 Managing Director, Texas

 Mr. Boles is a Managing Director in the Dallas Municipal Finance office of RBCCM.
 He is a Regional Manager, overseeing the Middle Market Banking franchise of Municipal Finance which includes the firm’s efforts in Arizona, Colorado, Florida, New Mexico, Ohio, and Texas.
 He is also a member of the Firm’s Operating Committee.

-Mr. Boles has been with RBCCM since 1991 and has been involved in over $75.0 billion in financings in that period for a variety of issuers.
-In those 25 years, Mr. Boles has served as the investment banker or financial advisor to virtually every type of tax-exempt issuer, including school districts, counties, cities, public and private universities, community colleges, state agencies, healthcare providers and special districts.
+Mr. Boles has been with RBCCM since 1991 and has been involved in financings during that period for a variety of issuers.
+In those 27 years, Mr. Boles has served as an investment banker or financial advisor to virtually every type of tax-exempt issuer, including school districts, counties, cities, public and private universities, community colleges, state agencies, healthcare providers and special districts.
 Mr. Boles’ experience has included all aspects of refunding and new money transactions in both long and short term modes, including virtually all types of security structures, as well as certain derivative instruments.
-As a manager, he is responsible for the formation and implementation of strategic initiatives of the firm’s Municipal Finance Group in Texas, one of the nation’s top issuers of municipal debt.
+As a manager, he is responsible for the formation and implementation of strategic initiatives for the firm’s Municipal Finance Group in Texas and Colorado.

-Mr. Boles is a Certified Public Accountant and a registered securities representative, currently holding Series 7, 24, 50, 53, 63 and 79 licenses.
+Mr. Boles is a Certified Public Accountant and a registered securities representative, currently holding Series 7, 24, 50, 53, and 63 licenses.
 He previously served as a member of the Board of Trustees of the Municipal Advisory Council of Texas (2011-2015) and as Chairman of the Board (2013-14).
 Mr. Boles holds a BBA from the University of Texas at Austin and a MBA from Southern Methodist University.
 He is a member of the Salesmanship Club of Dallas.